 Why Esports Appeal to Millennials

-The esports industry represents a huge marketing opportunity with advantages that go beyond conventional athletics.
-Chief among these is the ability to target Millennials—today’s most coveted audience.
+The esports industry represents a huge marketing opportunity with advantages that go beyond conventional athletics, namely, the ability to target Millennials—today's most coveted audience.

 But regardless of gender, esports has experienced massive popularity across the Millennial market for three key reasons: